 If you specify custom build options on the Custom tool configuration page, the build commands treat the external tool and its associated files in the same way as the standard tools within the IAR Embedded Workbench IDE and their associated files.
-The relation between the external tool and its input files and generated output files is similar to the relation between the C/C++ Compiler, c files, h files, and rxx files.
-For more information about available custom build options, see the online help system.
+The relation between the external tool and its input files and generated output files is similar to the relation between the C/C++ Compiler, c files, h files, and r82 files.
+For more information about available custom build options, see Custom build options, page 223.